-- The payment of the Halls Creek Allowance forms part of the employee's taxable income. - All permanent employees residing within the Shire of Halls Creek shall be entitled to receive the Halls Creek Allowance to the value of \$1400.00. - Permanent part time employees residing within the Shire of Halls Creek will receive a pro rata Allowance.
-The Halls Creek Allowance will be paid annually in lump sum. - An employee will receive the Halls Creek Allowance following the date of their employment anniversary on completion of 12 months of continued service.
-The allowance shall be paid on the first pay run following the employees anniversary. - An Employee currently receiving the Halls Creek Allowance as part of their fortnightly pay will continue to receive their allowance each fortnight until the date of their next anniversary, at which time the allowance will be paid as per the new policy.
-Any newly appointed employees from the date of adoption of this policy will be paid as per the new policy arrangements.
+- The payment of the Halls Creek Allowance forms part of the employee's taxableincome. - All permanent employees residing within the Shire of Halls Creek shall be entitled to receive the Halls Creek Allowance to the value of \$1400.00. - Permanent part time employees residing within the Shire of Halls Creek will receive a pro rata Allowance.
+The Halls Creek Allowance will be paid annually inlump sum. - An employee will receive the Halls Creek Allowance following the date of their employment anniversary on completion of 12 months of continued service.
+The allowance shall be paid on the first pay run following the employees anniversary.

-- The Halls Creek Allowance is in addition to the district allowance as specified in the award.
-Employees cannot claim a spouse or de facto Halls Creek Allowance. - The value of the Halls Creek Allowance shall be as provided for in the employee's Contract of Employment. - If an employee changes employment within the Council, the previous contractual provisions for Allowances continue until a new contract of employment is signed.
+- An Employee currently receiving the Halls Creek Allowance as part of their fortnightly pay will continue to receive their allowance each fortnight until the dateof their next anniversary, at which time the allowance will be paid as per the new policy arrangements.
+Any newly appointed employees from the date of adoption of this policy - The Halls Creek Allowance is in addition to the district allowance as specified inthe award.
+Employees cannot claim a spouse or de facto Halls Creek Allowance. - The value of the Halls Creek Allowance shall be as provided for in the employee'sContract of Employment. - If an employee changes employment within the Council, the previous contractual provisions for Allowances continue until a new contract of employment is signed.

-Other entitlements
+Other Entitlements

-The Chief Executive Officer may from time to time, at his discretion, award other benefits to employees including, but not limited to; water subsidy, telephone allowance, and private vehicle use.
+The Chief Executive Officer may from time to time, at his discretion, award other benefits to employees including, but not limited to, water subsidy, telephone allowance, and private vehicle use.
 These benefits are not considered common and are therefore not covered by this policy.
 The application of such benefits will be negotiated individually and outlined in the individual employee's contract of employment.

 Policy Number HR 11 Prev.
 Ed.
 STF 21

 Policy Section Human Resources

 Responsible Department Corporate Services

 Adoption Resolution Number 2019/060

 Adoption Date 16 May 2019

-Review Date & Resolution 21 May 2009 (Resolution no. 2009/101) 17 April 2014 (Resolution no. 2014/014) 19 November 2015 (Resolution no. 2015/109) 20 October 2016 (Resolution no. 2016/089) 15 June 2017 (Resolution no. 2017/058)
+Review Date & Resolution 21 May 2009 (Resolution no. 2009/101) 17 April 2014 (Resolution no. 2014/014) 19 November 2015 (Resolution no. 2015/109) 20 October 2016 (Resolution no. 2016/089) 15 June 2017 (Resolution no. 2017/058) 17 June 2021 (Resolution no. 2021/066) 28 July 2022 (Resolution no. 2022/071)